 First of all, it is much easier to handle the whole shift to home if you make a list and categorize all the “to-do” and “to-consider” items.
 This way, it does not seem so overwhelming.
 To help you out, here are some categories we used when we transitioned our entire team to work-from-home:

 1. Physical Set-Up: What does the employee need in their physical environment to do a good job?
 This could include having a real desk, a comfortable desk chair, a filing cabinet, supplies, etc. If the business is going to provide these things, a courier service can be quite helpful for delivering furniture to an employee’s home.
 If an employee already has what they need at home, it would be good to make sure that they are appropriate and meet safety standards.

 2. Technology: How is a computer going to be set up and connected to your business system?
 What kind of software needs to be on the computer to protect the security of your system?
 Will the employee need a printer?
 What about internet connection – is it fast and reliable enough?
 How accessible will the computer system be to others in the home?
 Will the employee need a phone line for the business?
 How will calls be made, answered, and transferred?

 3. Accountability: Will you require set working hours?
-How will the employee check in with you?
-Do you need to have tight structure or can it be more loose to fit the circumstances?
+How will the employee check-in with you?
+Do you need to have a tight structure or can it be looser to fit the circumstances?
 How will distractions at home be minimized?
 How does the employee ask you questions when they need help?
 Will you require reports, set deadlines, and monitor progress?
 How will team meetings be conducted?

 If a business does not have written policies in place, it is critical that they are created when you have work-from-home employees.
 The policies don’t have to be extensive for small businesses, but they are an important part of protecting the business from this type of employment liability.